DataCurationNetwork/rads-metadata/README.md

-# rads
+# RADS Metadata Analysis
-Public repository for the Realities of Academic Data Sharing (RADS) Initiative
+Public repository for the Realities of Academic Data Sharing (RADS) Initiative Metadata analysis project

 This repository contains code and data for R metadata pulls.